 The Ministry of Education (MoE) 2006 publication, Let’s talk about it: Personalising learning, identifies the following set of core components of a personalised programme of learning:

-In a holistic approach to personalised learning, the physical, intellectual, social, emotional and spiritual needs of gifted and talented learners are recognised within a responsive and collaborative learning environment that is inclusive of student, parent and whānau voice and agency.
+In a holistic approach to personalised learning, the physical, intellectual, social, emotional and spiritual needs of gifted learners are recognised within a responsive and collaborative learning environment that is inclusive of student, parent and whānau voice and agency.
 Personalised learning is a learner-centred, learner-driven and strengths-based approach that moves beyond differentiated and individualised approaches to teaching and learning by further shifting the locus of control to the learner.

 Riley and Moltzen (2010) summarised the impact of one approach to personalised learning for gifted learners and their parents and whānau: